AllenInstitute/npc_io/CONTRIBUTING.md

 - pull changes with `git pull --rebase` to keep the commit history easy to read

 ## Updating from the original template
-With a clean working directory, run `pipx run copier update`.
+With a clean working directory, run `pipx run copier update --defaults`.

 See [here](https://github.com/AllenInstitute/copier-pdm-npc/blob/main/README.md)
 for more info.